Coriandrum sativum

 FULL SPECIFICATION TABLE

-General information
+General Specification

-Common Name Cilantro Split microgreens (split seed)
+Common Name Cilantro Split Microgreens (split seed)

 Botanical Name Coriandrum sativum